An undisclosed US hyperscale company plans to build a huge data center in Zeewolde, Flevoland, in central Netherlands.

 During hot periods, the facility will turn to water cooling.
 The data center company plans to mostly use surface water, and will build water storage features on site.

 Waste heat reuse is planned, with an unidentified third party set to install the necessary infrastructure.
-It is not yet clear what this heat will be used for (it is still being studied) but greenhouses must be a possibility in the Netherlands..
+It is not yet clear what this heat will be used for (it is still being studied) but greenhouses may be a possibility in the Netherlands.

 DCD was unable to confirm the identity of the company behind the project.
 Local paper AD notes that in discussions with farmers, US-based representatives only used their first names in video calls to make identification difficult.
 The same publication speculated Facebook may be building the data center, but only because the project's entrance road appears similar to other Facebook data centers.